olin/studentgovernment/bylaws.md

 The following eligibility restrictions apply to candidates for positions in the Student Government.
 A student may run for any combination of positions but may only hold one position on the Student Government.

+##### Section 1a.
+Ike Walker Clause

+This applies to all elected members of Student Government, including those on the Honor Board and Directors and Assistant Directors of Committees.
+Ike Walker, specifically, is not allowed to utilize any loopholes in this or any Governing Documents to hold multiple positions.
+The aforementioned clause does not apply to the General Members of the Honor Board but only to the Honor Board Chair and Vice Chair.
+Thus, an Honor Board General Member can also hold a position in CORe or any other sector of Student Government.

-Any student at Olin in the following year may run for any position in the student government, as long as the following restrictions are met at all times:
+Any student at Olin in the following year may run for any position in Student Government, as long as the following restrictions are met at all times:

 1. A Senior cannot be the Assistant Director of a committee if the Director of that committee is a Senior.
 2. The Chair and Vice Chair of the Honor Board cannot be in the same graduating class.